ajayhn/contrail-doc/debugging/debugging.rst

 ================================
 **Likely causes**:
   + flow setup is not happening
-  + flow entry is set to drop
+  + flow entry is set to drop egress or ingress
   + L2 instead of L3(arp-cache poisoned) or vice-versa

 VM intermittently able to reach destination
 ===========================================
 **Likely causes**:
-  + ip-address shared by 2 ports leading to ECMP/asymmetric path
+  + ip-address reused/shared by 2 ports leading to ECMP/asymmetric path
+  + ip-address is of scale-out svc-instance and one of svc-vm is down/dropping

 VM is connected to router with SNAT but can't reach out
 =======================================================